binwiederhier/ntfy/docs/config.md

     Both options are very verbose and should only be enabled in production for short periods of time.
 Otherwise, you're going to run out of disk space pretty quickly.

-You can also hot-reload the `log-level` by sending the `SIGHUP` signal to the process (or by calling `systemctl reload ntfy` if it's running inside systemd).
-You can do so by calling `kill -HUP $(pidof ntfy)`.
+You can also hot-reload the `log-level` by sending the `SIGHUP` signal to the process after editing the `server.yml` file.
+You can do so by calling `systemctl reload ntfy` (if ntfy is running inside systemd), or by calling `kill -HUP $(pidof ntfy)`.
-If succesfull, you'll see something like this:
+If successful, you'll see something like this:

 ```
 $ ntfy serve